Tuning Topological Superconductivity in Phase-Controlled Josephson Junctions with Rashba and Dresselhaus Spin-Orbit Coupling: Introduction

 The prospect of non-Abelian statistics and fault-tolerant quantum computing\cite{Nayak2008:RMP,Kitaev2003:AP,Alicea2011:NP} has made the search for Majorana bound states one of the most intense topics of research in condensed matter physics during the past decade.\cite{Kitaev2001:PhysUs,Alicea2012:RPP,Leijnse2012:SST,Beenakker2013:ARCMP} To realize such modes, it has long been proposed to use the midgap states of $p$-wave superconductors, where zero-energy Majorana bound states emerge at the edges or at vortices.\cite{Kopnin1991:PRB,Volovik1999:JETP,Senthil2000:PRB,Read2000:PRB,Kitaev2001:PhysUs,Sengupta2001:PRB} Although some superconducting materials, notably Sr$_2$RuO$_4$, are proposed to exhibit native $p$-wave symmetry,\cite{Mackenzie2003:RMP} topological superconductors, that is, superconductors exhibiting Majorana modes, can also be engineered from less exotic ingredients: They can emerge in materials with proximity-induced $s$-wave pairing and a nontrivial spin structure, typically provided by spin-orbit coupling (SOC) or magnetic textures.

-In this context, experimental efforts have been mostly directed to one-dimensional (1D) systems such as hybrid structures of semiconductor nanowires and superconductors,\cite{Mourik2012:S,Das2012:NP,Deng2012:NL,Deng2016:S} where the interplay between proximity-induced $s$-wave superconductivity, a magnetic field and Rashba SOC results in a 1D topological superconductor.\cite{Lutchyn2010:PRL,Oreg2010:PRL,Pientka2012:PRL,Klinovaja2012:PRL}\footnote{The use of magnetic textures instead of a constant magnetic field yields a synthetic SOC and removes the need for large Rashba SOC [M. Kjaergaard, K. W{\"o}lms, and K. Flensberg, Phys.
-Rev. B \textbf{85}, 020503(R) (2012); N. Mohanta, \textit{et al.}, arXiv:1903.07834].} Despite promising experimental results, these 1D systems suffer from several drawbacks: Large Zeeman terms, that is, large $g$-factors and/or magnetic fields, and a good control of the chemical potential are required to drive the wire into its topological superconducting phase.
+In this context, experimental efforts have been mostly directed to one-dimensional (1D) systems such as hybrid structures of semiconductor nanowires and superconductors,\cite{Mourik2012:S,Das2012:NP,Deng2012:NL,Deng2016:S} where the interplay between proximity-induced $s$-wave superconductivity, a magnetic field and Rashba SOC results in a 1D topological superconductor.\cite{Lutchyn2010:PRL,Oreg2010:PRL,Pientka2012:PRL,Klinovaja2012:PRL,Kiczek2017:JPCM,Dominguez2017:NPJQM,Fleckenstein2018:PRB}\footnote{The use of magnetic textures instead of a constant magnetic field yields a synthetic SOC and removes the need for large Rashba SOC [M. Kjaergaard, K. W{\"o}lms, and K. Flensberg, Phys.
+Rev. B \textbf{85}, 020503(R) (2012); N. Mohanta, T. Zhou, J. Xu, J. E. Han, A. D. Kent, J. Shabani, I. \v{Z}uti\'{c}, A. Matos-Abiague, arXiv:1903.07834].} Despite promising experimental results, these 1D systems suffer from several drawbacks: Large Zeeman terms, that is, large $g$-factors and/or magnetic fields, and a good control of the chemical potential are required to drive the wire into its topological superconducting phase.
 Moreover, in order to harness Majorana bound states for topological quantum computing and to unambiguously prove their non-Abelian exchange statistics, braiding operations are required, that is, operations where different Majorana bounds states are exchanged with each other.
 As braiding statistics are ill-defined in 1D, an implementation of braiding operations necessitates complex wire networks instead of a single wire.\cite{Alicea2011:NP,Kim2015:PRB,Sau2011:PRB,Clarke2011:PRB,Halperin2012:PRB,Klinovaja2013:PRX}.